 The body of inssort is made up of two nested for loops.
 The outer for loop is executed n-1 times.
 The inner for loop is harder to analyze because the number of times it executes depends on how many keys in positions 1 to i-1 have a value less than that of the key in position i.
 In the worst case, each record must make its way to the top of the array.
 This would occur if the keys are initially arranged from highest to lowest, in the reverse of sorted order.
 In this case, the number of comparisons will be one the first time through the for loop, two the second time, and so on.
-Thus, the total number of comparisons will be
+Thus, the total number of comparisons will be of comparisons will be n-1, which is the number of times the outer for loop executes.
+Thus, the cost for Insertion Sort in the best case is $\Theta(n)$ .

-$$\sum{i=2}^{n} i = \Theta(n^2).$$
+$$\sum{i=2}^{n} i \approx n^2/2 = \Theta(n^2).$$

 In contrast, consider the best-case cost.
 This occurs when the keys begin in sorted order from lowest to highest.
 In this case, every pass through the inner for loop will fail immediately, and no values will be moved.
-The total number of comparisons will be n-1, which is the number of times the outer for loop executes.
-Thus, the cost for Insertion Sort in the best case is $\Theta(n)$.
+The total number

 While the best case is significantly faster than the worst case, the worst case is usually a more reliable indication of the "typical" running time.
 However, there are situations where we can expect the input to be in sorted or nearly sorted order.
-One example is when an already sorted list is slightly disordered; restoring sorted order using Insertion Sort might be a good idea if we know that the disordering is slight.
-Examples of algorithms that take advantage of Insertion Sort's best-case running time are the Shellsort algorithm of Section 7.3 and the Quicksort algorithm of Section 7.5.
+One example is when an already sorted list is slightly disordered by a small number of additions to the list; restoring sorted order using Insertion Sort might be a good idea if we know that the disordering is slight.
+Examples of algorithms that take advantage of Insertion Sort's near-best-case running time are the Shellsort algorithm of Section 7.3 and the Quicksort algorithm of Section 7.5.

 What is the average-case cost of Insertion Sort?
 When record i is processed, the number of times through the inner for loop depends on how far "out of order" the record is.
 In particular, the inner for loop is executed once for each key greater than the key of record i that appears in array positions 0 through i-1.
 For example, in the leftmost column of Figure 7.1 the value 15 is preceded by five values greater than 15.
 Each such occurrence is called an inversion.
 The number of inversions (i.e., the number of values greater than a given value that occur prior to it in the array) will determine the number of comparisons and swaps that must take place.
 We need to determine what the average number of inversions will be for the record in position i.
 We expect on average that half of the keys in the first i-1 array positions will have a value greater than that of the key at position i.
-Thus, the average case should be about half the cost of the worst case, which is still $\Theta(n^2)$.
+Thus, the average case should be about half the cost of the worst case, or around $n^2/4$ , which is still $\Theta(n^2)$ .
 So, the average case is no better than the worst case in asymptotic complexity.